FlowrabbitStudio/flowrabbit-studio/README.md

-# Flowrabbit
+# Flowrabbit Studio

 ![Flowrabbit](pics/Flowrabbit_Readme.png)

-Flowrabbit is a modern Low-Code AI platform to build UI centric GenAI workflows.
+Flowrabbit Studio is a modern Low-Code AI platform to build UI centric GenAI workflows.
 The core of our platform is our infinity canvas, where you design user interfaces and workflows in one place.

-You can try out Flowrabbit at [https://studio-os.flowrabbit.ai/#/](https://studio-os.flowrabbit.ai)
+You can try out Flowrabbit Studio at [https://studio-os.flowrabbit.ai/#/](https://studio-os.flowrabbit.ai)

 # Installation

-Flowrabbit will spin up four servers, each needing their own subdomain.
-The easiest way to install to install Flowrabbit is to use the following Docker Compose file.
+Flowrabbit Studio will spin up four servers, each needing their own subdomain.
+The easiest way to install to install Flowrabbit Studio is to use the following Docker Compose file.

 The docker compose file will also spin up a Traefik reverse proxy server to handle SSL.
 To make everything work, you need to